paulmillr/noble-curves/README.md

 for some cases.
 If your goal is absolute security, don't use any JS lib — including bindings to native ones.
 Use low-level libraries & languages.

+Within those limits, secret-scalar multiplication provides specific, measurable properties:

+- **Fixed operation sequence:** `multiply()` uses signed fixed-window tables with data-oblivious table scans — the number and order of point operations is independent of the scalar value.
+- **Scalar blinding:** secret scalars are additionally masked as `s + r·n` with a random 128-bit `r` before multiplication.
+This applies to all multiplications on cofactor-1 curves (p256, p384, p521, secp256k1), and to base-point multiplications everywhere.
+- **Statistical validation:** a dudect-style Welch t-test harness (`benchmark/ct.ts`) compares timing across adversarial scalar classes (sparse vs dense, low vs high bits, near-order, bit patterns).
+Base-point multiplication shows no distinguishable timing on any curve, and random-point multiplication shows none on the Weierstrass curves (max |t| ≤ 2.8 at 1000 samples; threshold 4.5).

+Known limitation: on cofactored Edwards curves (ed25519, ed448), multiplying a **non-base** point by a secret scalar is not blinded.
+The same harness detects this reliably.
+EdDSA signing is unaffected (it only multiplies the blinded base point), and X25519/X448 use a separate Montgomery-ladder implementation (also unaffected).
+It matters for protocols that multiply arbitrary Edwards/Ristretto points by long-lived secret scalars; prefer scalars that are full-width by construction there.
+Note that detectability in an isolated harness does not imply practical exploitability: we attempted scalar extraction in a realistic cross-tenant / in-browser setting and were unable to recover Edwards scalars even with 100,000 timing samples.

 ### Memory dumping

 Use low-level languages instead of JS / WASM if your goal is absolute security.